Hastein: Legacy

 Hastein disappeared from history in around 896, by then an old man having already been described as "the lusty and terrifying old warrior of the Loire and the Somme", when he arrived in England several years earlier.
 He was one of the most notorious and successful Vikings of all time, having raided dozens of cities across many kingdoms in Europe and North Africa.

 The Picard monk Dudo of Saint-Quentin was very critical of Hastein:

 This was a man accursed: fierce, mightily cruel, and savage, pestilent, hostile, sombre, truculent, given to outrage, pestilent and untrustworthy, insolent, fickle and lawless.
 Death-dealing, uncouth, fertile in ruses, warmonger-general, traitor, fomenter of evil, and double-dyed dissimulator ...
 Dudo of St. Quentin's.
 Gesta Normannorum.
 Book 1.
 Chapter 3.

 He is identified with the Jarl Hasting who held the Channel Islands for a while.

 Some scholars have suggested that the Hastings area of Sussex in England may have been founded by a forebear of Hastein.

-In popular culture

-Hastein (spelt as "Hæsteinn") appears as a playable historical character in Crusader Kings III, developed by Paradox Interactive.
-He begins the game's 867 AD start date as the Norse ruler of the county of Montaigu, noted for his strong martial skill and raiding potential.
-Within the game's community, Hastein has become notable for his advantageous starting position, which allows players to expand rapidly across France, the British Isles, or the Mediterranean, echoing the exploits attributed to him in medieval chronicles.
-As a result, he is often regarded as one of the most popular and strategically flexible Norse rulers in Crusader Kings III.